paulrichiegms/Java-Practice/README.md

 # Java-Practice
-Main File is not included as it is variably dependent on user demand.
+Main File is not included as it is variably dependent on what the purpose is.
 Only Class files are included.